Netdrum/MARIA/README.md

 # MARIA
-Maritime Automated Response and Intelligent Assistant Project The design and development of a Maritime Automated Response & Intelligent Assistant (M.A.R.I.A.) for Coast Guard Operations.
+Maritime Automated Response and Intelligent Assistant

+The design and development of a Maritime Automated Response & Intelligent Assistant (M.A.R.I.A.) for Coast Guard Operations.
 Rescue Coordianion Staff maintain a listening watch on up to ten radio maritime